AbhinavSalgania/cv-project/README.md

+# Open the website here:  <a href="https://abhinavsalgania.github.io/cv-project/">CV MAKER</a>

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).